Last Updated on February 11, 2026

 Maltese Islands (122 sq mi)

-It’s unfortunate that so few Americans visit the small country of Malta.
-It’s such an incredible mix of architecture, history and culture.
+It’s unfortunate that so few Americans visit the small country of Malta since it’s such an incredible mix of architecture, history and culture.
 The Phoenicians, the Byzantines, the Carthaginians and the Romans have all left their marks on these three islands.
 In the middle of the Mediterranean south of Sicily, it’s an amalgam of North African/Arab and Sicilian influences.
 There are plenty of festivals held on the islands throughout the year (and plenty of history to unearth always).

 Grenada (133 sq mi)